odhoman/home-devices/README.md

 **Home Devices**

 This project aims to manage home devices.
+Implements Lambda functions in **Golang** to:
+- Handle CRUD of home devices: create, update, delete, get
+- SQS listener Lambda function to process messages from a queue Messages will contain JSON payloads with information about device-home associations.
+Upon receiving a message, update the corresponding device record in DynamoDB with the new homeId information

 **Directory Structure**

 The project is divided into three main folders:

-- The **lambda** folder contains the Lambda functions that will be executed for CRUD operations and updates on home devices.
+- The **lambda** folder contains the Lambda functions (written in Golang) that will be executed for CRUD operations and updates on home devices.
 - The **lib** folder contains the stack with the creation and configuration of AWS services.
 - The **scripts** folder contains all the necessary files for testing, building the Lambda functions, and deploying the stack on AWS.